ringcentral/ringcentral-add-in-framework-js/template/[OAuth_AWS]README.md

 ## Step.2 Set Up Environment Info

-Firstly, create an app on gitlab: https://gitlab.com/-/profile/applications which:
-- Give it a name
-- Fill Redirect URI with `https://xxxx.ngrok.io/oauth-callack`
-- Tick `api` scope
-- After it's created, go to the app at the bottom of the page and copy `Application ID` and `Secret`

-Rename `sample.env` to `.env` and `sample.env.test` to `env.test`(env for test).
 There are several OAuth-related fields in `.env` need to be set.
+They can be found on your target 3rd party platform docs.

 ```bash
 # .env file